 When I became a Christian, I came to realize from what Christ had truly saved me—my baggage and sin in all its many ugly forms.

 So if Jesus saved me from my baggage, why was it still holding me back?
-Plain and simple answer?
-I was still the problem.
+Plain and simple answer?—I was still the problem.
 I had given the baggage to Christ my Savior, but I had held onto a kite-string connected to my baggage.
-Part of that “string” included listening to the world telling me I was still a baggage-man.
+Part of that “string” included me listening to the world telling me I was still a baggage-man.

 II.
 Walk Away From Your Baggage

 Giving your baggage to Christ is an instantaneous decision and transfer, but dealing with the past isn’t as quick.
 Perhaps compensation must be paid, perhaps apologies must be humbly expressed.

-Once our baggage is dealt with, we must trust God’s promise to free us from its guilt.
-With our consciences finally clear, we become new men and women.
-Regardless of continual reminders from the baggage-claim attendants around us, we’ve clipped those kite-strings.
-Our baggage no longer hinders us from being a Special Forces Christian.
+Once your baggage is dealt with, you must trust God’s promise to free you from your guilt.
+With your conscience finally clear, you become a new man or woman.
+Regardless of continual reminders from the baggage-claim attendants around you, you’ve clipped those kite-strings.
+Your baggage no longer hinders you from becoming a Special Forces Christian!

 III.
 The Reputation You Have

 Many believers are bogged down by guilt or a wicked reputation.
-It’s true that sin and addictions must be addressed before entering the mission or service field under God’s guidance (Ps.66:18) under God’s guidance.
+It’s true that sin and addictions must be addressed before entering the mission or service field under God’s guidance (Ps.66:18).
 But once that sin is dealt with, the path is clear for marching orders.

 A wicked reputation from those years of sin is just another form of baggage.
 Perhaps a change of location is needed, but more than anything, a change of lifestyle reflective of Christ, is the key.

 What’s holding you back?
 We’ll struggle and fall into sin as we run this race, but we must get back up, repent, and keep running.
 The baggage is gone.
 Our mission is before us.